purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

   ]
 ```

-This gives us a variety of displays, each with a different permutations of the parent component's state, and all of which update in tandem with changes in the parent component's state.
+This gives us a variety of displays, each with a different permutation of the parent component's state, and all of which update in tandem with changes in the parent component's state.

 ## Multiple types of child component